PersonHood/OpSec/OpSec.md

 - Web-mail enabling e-mail forwarding to a second e-mail address, with or without the ‘Send’ function
 - Web-mail enabling only the receive function with security through obscurity, public drop-boxes, no login

 Trade-offs... some services support file attachments, some do not, where links to anonymous file sharing sites are employed instead.
 Some require phone verification, but accept Google Voice.
-Some services are sandboxed within the domain.
+Some services are sandboxed within their**** domain.
 Some expire after a few days or delete e-mail after a few days.
 Some services rely on CAPTCHA during login.
 Some have apps that work over a VPN.

 Advanced users may combine two or more services: double-forwarding e-mails or ‘sharing’ a drop-box where ‘drafts’ are composed but never sent, requiring regular visits to the site.